adamzhang129/FV_slip_prediction/README.md

 This is repository for slip prediction of vision-based tactile sensor FingerVision.

 ## Usage guide
-First, git clone this repo down to a directory, then download [dataset](https://hkustconnect-my.sharepoint.com/:u:/g/personal/yzhangfr_connect_ust_hk/EaUN_EOlAWRJhcy2QTNAoNIB3R6K2DX8bnePJAWwWKdtvA?e=GruTKH) and unzip it along side with this repository folder.
+git clone this repo down to a directory, then download [dataset](https://hkustconnect-my.sharepoint.com/:u:/g/personal/yzhangfr_connect_ust_hk/EaUN_EOlAWRJhcy2QTNAoNIB3R6K2DX8bnePJAWwWKdtvA?e=GruTKH) and unzip it along side with this repository folder.

-First check if the dataloader in convLSTM_dataset.py can run correctly by:
+1. First check if the dataloader in convLSTM_dataset.py can run correctly by:
 ```sh
 python convLSTM_dataset.py
 ```
 This script defines a customized dataset for dataloader of pytorch.

-IF previous step passes, you can start training the frame prediction network by running convLSTM_frame_pred.py and should be able to see the drop of train/test loss versus epochs, also by:
+2. IF previous step passes, you can start training the frame prediction network by running convLSTM_frame_pred.py and should be able to see the drop of train/test loss versus epochs, also by:
 ```sh
 python convLSTM_frame_pred.py
 ```